psychocodermonkey/File-Manipulation-py/README.md

     testNotes.md

-## File: panagramCheck.py
+## File: pangramCheck.py
-Script containing some fun panagrams as well as code to check if strings are panagrams.
+Script containing some fun pangrams as well as code to check if strings are pangrams.

 ### Topics in this file
 #### List comprehension